 The project provides an advanced technology for wind power forecasting applicable on a large scale: at a single wind farm, regional or national level and for both interconnected and island systems.
+For detailed information on the results of the project a list of References is given in Section VI or in [2].

 A next generation forecasting software, ANEMOS, is under development to integrate a variety of modules covering a wide range of requirements for wind prediction and uncertainty estimation.
 The platform will be enhanced by advanced Information & Communication Technology functionality and will be able to operate both in stand alone or remote mode, or be interfaced with standard Energy Management Systems.
 The software will be installed for on-line operation at a number of onshore and offshore wind farms.
-The benefits will be evaluated during on-line operation, while guidelines will be produced for the optimal use of wind prediction systems.
+The benefits will be evaluated during online operation, while guidelines will be produced for the optimal use of wind prediction systems.

-The output of the Anemos project is expected to facsilitate wind power integration at two levels.
+The output of the ANEMOS project is expected to facilitate wind power integration at two levels.
 Firstly, at an operational level, since it will allow better management of wind farms and more efficient participation of wind production in the electricity markets.
 Secondly, it is expected to contribute in promoting an increase in the installed capacity of wind farms; an accurate power prediction capability reduces the risk to wind farm developers, who are then more willing to undertake new wind farm installations, especially in a liberalized electricity market environment.